Engin-Boot/pong-stage-AjinkyaGhatol/Stage1/game_run_page/README.md

 Controls movement of ball and slider according to user input Counts result or score of gameplay

-## Acceptance Criteria

-### Scenario: Game is completed or game is over

-  Given game run page is active and game is working

-  When Game is completed

-  Then module gives control to game_result_page module

 ## Sequence Flow

 ```mermaid